 (c) have endorsed on the reverse side, the nominee's full name and a statement signed by the nominee certifying that the photograph was taken within six months before lodgement.

 The Electoral Commissioner may, at his discretion, accept a photograph which does not comply with the prescribed requirements.
-Photos may be lodged electronically (e.g. jpg format) by email to nominations.NTEC@nt.gov.au.
-If lodged electronically, a candidate must ensure that a copy of the statement, verifying that the photo was taken within the last six months, is included and must check that the photo has been received by the NTEC.
+Photos may be lodged electronically, e.g. jpg format.
+If lodged electronically, ensure that a copy of the statement verifying that the photo has been taken within the last six months is included in material sent and check that the photo has been received.
+Withdrawal of nomination

 Withdrawal of nomination